Bear Archery Species RTH [Review]

 lightweight – comfortable – quality – performance

-Beginners should expect to make adjustments to the bow when it comes out of the box.
-The draw weight should be manageable for your arm, while tough enough to let off an arrow with speed and precision.
+Beginners should expect to adjust the bow when it comes out of the box.
+The draw weight should be manageable for your arm while tough enough to let off an arrow with speed and precision.

 A bow shop should fine-tune your new Species RTH, or you can consult Bear Archery’s comprehensive manual for advice on proper care and adjustment.

-Whether you’re new to bowhunting or an advanced user looking for a lightweight, comfortable option, we hope our Bear Archery Species Review helps you make up your mind on adding this bow to your arsenal.
+Whether you’re new to bowhunting or an advanced user looking for a lightweight, comfortable option, we hope our Bear Archery Species Review helps you decide to add this bow to your arsenal.

 No doubt, a serious bowhunter would probably go higher end, but for a beginner or casual shooter, this bow is perfect!